 Bearing in mind both pros and cons of Bowflex Tread Climber TC20 it’s a great buy for your hard-earned bucks.

-- Treadles paddling is extremely safer for knees
+- Treadle paddling is extremely safe for the knees

 - High user weight & durable